quorten/quorten-blog1/_posts/2019-11-09-bjt-vs-mosfet.md

 Notably, the 555 timer technique is pretty much the best technique overall.
 Like successive approximation, it also requires one capacitor and one comparator, but it is faster and still pretty cheap.

+On the other hand, the successive approximation technique does have an advantage of a sort: it does not require a realtime software timing loop to get accurate results.
+That is, accurate to the limits of the DAC and comparator.